monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - quicky
     - fix
         - clamp long relative parent dirs
+    - click in mapview to jump to line
+    - file icons?

 - status
     - move dirty and redo into statusfile
+    - relative crumbs when dirtree is open

 - editing
     - more tests